 66 DIGITAL SKETCHES ON THE THEME OF TINY LANDSCAPES

 The theme is really miniature or minimal landscapes, details of gardens, yet resisting a gardening or botanical genre, intent upon wilderness.
 The series has its origins in GARDEN PATH (2018) and PLACEHOLDERS (2020), firstly pursuing nature in urban landscape, secondly eluding genres through confined scope.
-Where GARDEN PATH looked at cultivation more broadly in suburban places, NEARLY NATURE is concerned with mere details of gardening there, with overgrowth, litter and foot traffic.
-Where PLACEHOLDERS dealt with temporary objects to suburban places and resorted to graphic editing to supplement photography, NEARLY NATURE also appeals to more conspicuous pictorial means in pointing to a garden wilderness.
+Where GARDEN PATH looked at cultivation more broadly in suburban places, LAND LEAST is concerned with mere details of gardening there, with overgrowth, litter and foot traffic.
+Where PLACEHOLDERS dealt with temporary objects to suburban places and resorted to graphic editing to supplement photography, LAND LEAST also appeals to more conspicuous pictorial means in pointing to a garden wilderness.
 In both cases standard photography could not always escape an established category, sometimes as just poor instance or artful ‘composition’.
 More was needed than the usual formal vocabulary.
 As with PLACEHOLDERS, that was mostly a matter of tone, colour and focus or depth of field.
 Perspective and proportion were preserved, but clearly there remained ample options.

 NB – I have dispensed with sub-pages for variations on a composition again, making for a longer, hopefully not-too-monotonous main page.